Configuring a Shibboleth 2.x Identity Provider for the UK Federation

 Installation

-In general, the most recent software versions should be used, but ensure that you check the Internet2 documentation for any caveats.
+In general, the most recent software versions should be used, but ensure that you check the Shibboleth documentation for any caveats.
 For documentation on the supporting software please see the developers' websites as appropriate at:

-The normal installation order would be [httpd >] Java > Tomcat > Shibboleth.
+The normal installation order would be [httpd —>] Java —> Tomcat —> Shibboleth.

 You can use testshib to get to the stage where you can log in to the IdP and authenticate against your organisation's LDAP/Active Directory.
 Please see the following sections up to and including the DefaultRelyingParty section for configuration information.

-Windows Quick Installer
+Windows Installer

-Windows users can use the Windows Quick Installer .msi package as an alternative to the standard Shibboleth package.
-The Quick Installer is in beta release at present, but its beta status does not refer to the installation resulting from running it; it installs a standard 2.1.5 release Shibboleth IdP.
+Windows users can use the Windows .msi installer as an alternative to the .zip archive.
 It can save the installer a considerable amount of work at configuration time, so long as they enter the required information accurately at installation time.
+The most recent release can be downloaded from the Shibboleth download site.

 Tomcat Configuration (without Apache)

 If Apache is not being used to proxy the IdP then you must ensure that Tomcat has a connector configured in the Tomcat conf/server.xml file for each of ports 443 and 8443.
-Please note that you need to use an SSL certificate to protect the IdP's endpoint URLs, and these are configured in the connectors in server.xml.
+Please note that you need to use SSL certificates to protect the IdP's endpoint URLs, and these are configured in the connectors in server.xml.

-Apache Configuration
+Apache httpd Configuration

 Registration

-Once you can login successfully to the IdP in tests with testshib it is time to register the IdP in the UK federation.
+Once you can log in successfully to the IdP in tests with testshib it is time to register the IdP in the UK federation.

 When the IdP is registered you can configure it for the UK federation using the information in the sections from Metadata onwards.
 Please do not use production service providers for testing your configuration, as this may cause problems for the service providers: please see the Testing section for links to dedicated federation test SPs.